-To answer whether it is worth getting into real estate, we need to answer the underlying question if you either have good sales and people skills or are willing to improve them.
+To answer whether it is worth getting into real estate, we need to answer whether you have good sales and people skills or are willing to improve them.

-In this article, I covered how you can improve your real estate sales skills.
+In this article, I covered improving your real estate sales skills.
 I also mentioned that to improve your sales skills, you will need to become a good communicator by employing the following skills: